Social Justice and Community Action (Online Learning) MSc, PgDip (ICL), PgCert (ICL)

 We deliver this programme through:

 - live online lectures, pre-recorded lectures and podcasts

 - live online tutorials and text-based discussion forums

 - group work

 Find out more about the benefits and practicalities of studying for an online degree:

-The flexibility of this programme means you can choose an exit point and study at a pace that suits you best.
+The flexibility of this programme means you can choose a pathway and study at a pace that suits you best.
+Study towards a:

 - Theories and Politics of Social Justice

 - Working with Children and Young People for Social Justice

 PgDip and Master's students may choose additional option courses, including any of the above not yet taken, plus: